 We were finally about to reach the spot at the end of the cliff (where we normally get out of the water to board the pangas and head back to the Santa Cruz II cruise) but at that precise moment, right before getting there and out of nowhere, we were surrounded by Galapagos white tip sharks all of the sudden.

 The sharks were lurking around pretty deep at about 20 or 25 feet from the surface, so it was hard to count them accurately.
-The fact that most of the were coming and going did not help at all either.
+The fact that most of them were coming and going did not help at all either.
 But at one point we counted 15 of them in total!
 One must note that Galapagos white tip sharks tend to be curious and gentle creatures, often approaching swimmers quite close but never with the intention of harming them – as was the case when we found ourselves floating right over them!
-They are also nocturnal, and feed primarily on crustaceans, molluscs, small fish and octopus (among other things), so when we saw them we knew weren’t lunch.
+They are also nocturnal, and feed primarily on crustaceans, mollusks, small fish and octopus (among other things), so when we saw them we knew weren’t lunch.

-Nevertheless, it was an amazing spectacle to watch these sharks swim about in their natural habitat and right under our feet while deep water snorkelling in Galapagos.
+Nevertheless, it was an amazing spectacle to watch these sharks swim about in their natural habitat and right under our feet while deep water snorkeling in Galapagos.
 We were all in awe, respectfully contemplating them from a safe distance; but there was still some tension floating about in the air… or should I say tension in the water?